 - Keep your knives sharp so they are easy to use.

-- I would recommend an Alexa device in the kitchen so in case anything does happen you can use the Call A Buddy skill or call 911 by just asking.
+- I would recommend an Alexa device in the kitchen so in case anything does happen you can use the Call A Buddy skill.

 - Get rid of appliances and tools that are difficult or cumbersome to use.

 - If you have trouble standing for long periods of time, you can use a kitchen stool to make cooking easier.

 Cooking fires are the leading cause of home fires and home fire-related injuries.
 Not only can they cause thousands of dollars of property damage by setting your house on fire, but there is also the scarier risk of causing burn injuries or even death to your family or neighbors.
 Kitchen fire safety is a serious issue; home fires start in the kitchen more often than any other area in the home.Wallflower.com

 There are many ways family members can worry about their senior loved ones.
 One of the most prominent worries is that they might be cooking a meal and there would be a kitchen fire.

 You want to make sure to never leave something on the stove unattended, you must keep a close eye on a hot burner and possibly install any one of the automatic shut-off devices available for stoves and ovens.

 A kitchen fire can happen in a home with or without warning, and the damage it causes can be devastating.
 It’s important to be prepared for this type of disaster by knowing what to do when you see smoke coming from an appliance, such as your stovetop or oven.